luneef/definitely-not-netflix-code/README.md

-### Definitely Not Hostinger
+### Definitely Not Netflix

-Website created using NextJS & Tailwind CSS
+Landing & Sign In/Up Page created using NextJS & Tailwind CSS.